 We are on the cusp of construction on Pine Island Preserve at Matlacha Pass.
-Over the past year, we finalized the design and navigated the permitting process.
-We anticipate approval from the regulatory agencies soon and hope to get the project well underway before the summer rains begin.
+Over the past two years, we finalized the design and navigated the permitting process.
+We anticipate approval from the regulatory agencies soon and hope to get the project underway soon.
+Sign up here for our updates e-mailed to you.

 Check out this aerial footage of the boardwalk location, courtesy of our engineering and permitting team.